Ten Questions Every Church Board Member Should Ask

 Church board members have been placed in a position of trust.
 As such, you have a legal responsibility to place the church’s needs ahead of your own.
 If that trust is betrayed, you could be sued for breaching your fiduciary responsibility to the church.

 Fortunately, the law generally provides protections for board members, as long as the members were acting in good faith.
 There are a few exceptions to the protections, however, that church board members should keep in mind.
-These exceptions can be summarized as the “Prudent Person” Rule and the “Duty of Loyalty.”
+These exceptions can be summarized as the “duty of care,” “duty of loyalty,” and "duty of obedience."

 Good Samaritan laws are state laws that provide legal protection for certain individuals who provide medical assistance in emergency situations.
 Unfortunately, this protection is applied differently from state to state.
 Some laws protect only licensed health care professionals.
 Others do just the opposite: protecting non-professionals for the first aid they provide until professional help arrives.